redox-os/book/src/developer-faq.md

 It will import the Redox Makefile environment variables to your active shell (it already does that when you run other `make` commands from the Redox build system root).

-#### I added the dependency of my program on the "recipe.toml" but the program build system doesn't detect it, then I installed the program dependency on my Linux distribution and it detected, why?
+#### I added the dependency of my program on the "recipe.toml" file but the program build system doesn't detect it, then I installed the program dependency on my Linux distribution and it detected, why?

 Read the [Environment Leakage](./troubleshooting.md#environment-leakage) section.